thiswillbeyourgithub/whisper_audio_splitter/README.md

 A powerful tool that automatically splits audio files when specific words or patterns are detected using speech-to-text technology.
 Perfect for breaking down long recordings into meaningful segments!

+The original idea was simple: I wanted to create Anki flashcards by recording long sessions of me speaking cards out loud, saying "STOP" between each card.
+This tool then uses speech recognition to detect these stops and split the recording into individual card segments, preserving the original audio for reference.
+That worked very well for me so I ended up making it usable for others!

 ## 🌟 Key Features

 - 🔍 Splits audio when specific words are detected (default: "stop")